isabo/FireTaskQueue/README.md

 introducing a separate queue service such as RabbitMQ at an early stage.

 ## Features
-- You can schedule tasks to be performed ASAP or at a specific time in the future.
+- Tasks can be submitted for immediate execution or scheduled for a specific time in the future.
 - Tasks that fail are automatically retried at exponentially increasing intervals.
 - You can define multiple queues, each with its own configuration and tasks.
+- Pipelining: a task can complete and launch another task in one atomic operation.

 ## FYI
 - A task is an object that holds information that is meaningful to your app.
 The object's properties